cisagov/get.gov/pages/help/help_member-management.md

 5. Click “Invite member” to add the user to your organization.
 6. After reviewing a summary of the user's information and permissions, click “Yes, invite member.”

 **Note:** You cannot invite a member who is already a member of another .gov organization.
-We will offer users the ability to be part of multiple organizations, and switch between them, in late 2025.
+We will offer users the ability to be part of multiple organizations, and switch between them, in early 2026.

 ## Manage existing members

 If you’re not an org admin, you won’t be able to view the Members page.
+Basic members may be granted permissions to view this page.
+Only admins can manage members.

 ### Update a member’s role or permissions {.h4}